BA-AI-Works/Intelligent-Business-Automation/README.md

 # Intelligent-Business-Processes
-A library for Agent-powered business process automation
+A library for Agentic Workflows